fabiliria280802/projectSALEM/README.md

       ```
         Server will run on port 5000

+      if you are using POSTMAN, you should copy and paste this url [http://localhost:5000/api/auth/login](http://localhost:5000/api/auth/login)

     - **Terminal 2 (Frontend setup):**
       In the second terminal, navigate to the frontend directory (adjust the path accordingly if needed):
       ```bash